TRACKING THE PROMISES:

 UN employment: 0

-Civilian positions: these are not contributions made by UN member states but are individual hired by the UN.
+Civilian positions: these are not contributions made by UN member states but are individually hired by the UN.
 However, in a major advance, Gilles Michaud, formerly with the RCMP, was appointed on 30 May 2019 as Under-Secretary-General for Safety and Security.
 Although the position is won on merit, it is usual for governments to support their citizens who are seeking such high-level positions.
-Still, is not a secondment from the Canadian police so it is not considered a Canadian governmental contribution.
+Still, it is not a secondment from the Canadian police so it is not considered a Canadian governmental contribution.

 LEADERSHIP^